KhadeejaArshadAli/ProgrammingSkills/README.md

   Finds the average of salaries excluding the minimum and maximum salaries.
  # SubtractProductandSum
    Add and Multiply every digit of an integer then subtract the two.
+ # NumbersofBits
+  Count the number of 1's in a 32 bit binary number.